GoebelJess/goebeljess.github.io/README.md

 <hr>

-Ismael, Akil, and <strong>Jessica Göbel</strong>.
-(Forthcoming).
-The clause-medial vP phase is real: Evidence from Moselle Franconian.
-In: <em>Proceedings of the Fifty-Fifth Annual Meeting of the North East Linguistic Society (NELS 55), Volume One</em>.

 Cutler, Molly, Auromita (Disha) Mitra, Marc Barnard, Valentina Cojocaru, <strong>Jessica Göbel</strong>, and Laurel MacKenzie.
 (Forthcoming).
 Both (of) the variants show a couple (of) different patterns: Social conditioning of of-variation across multiple linguistic environments.
 In: <em>U. Penn Working Papers in Linguistics</em>, 31.2.

+Ismael, Akil, and <strong>Jessica Göbel</strong>.
+(2025).
+The clause-medial vP phase is real: Evidence from Moselle Franconian.
+In: <em>Proceedings of the Fifty-Fifth Annual Meeting of the North East Linguistic Society (NELS 55), Volume Two</em>.

 <strong>Göbel, Jessica</strong>, and Kathleen McCarthy.
 (2023). <a href="https://www.internationalphoneticassociation.org/icphs-proceedings/ICPhS2023/full_papers/150.pdf">The impact of cognitive load on speech production in German-English bilinguals</a>.
 In: <em>Radek Skarnitzl & Jan Volín (Eds.), Proceedings of the 20th International Congress of Phonetic Sciences</em> (pp. 2427–2431).
 Guarant International.